create3000/x_ite/docs/_posts/components/ParticleSystems/ExplosionEmitter.md

 ExplosionEmitter generates all particles from a specific point in space at the initial time enabled.

-The ExplosionEmitter node belongs to the **ParticleSystems** component and its default container field is *emitter.* It is available from X3D version 3.2 or later.
+The ExplosionEmitter node belongs to the **ParticleSystems** component and its default container field is *emitter.* It is available from X3D version 3.2 or higher.

 ## Hierarchy